-- 5. Planning and structure of sessions - 5.1 Assist an instructor in liaising with climbing walls, parents, group members and organisations.
+5. Assistant responsibilities

-- 5.2 Demonstrate an awareness of environmental hazards and other site users. - 5.3 Be aware of the existence of Mountain Training's National Guidelines.
+- 5.1 Assist an instructor in liaising with climbing walls, parents, group members and organisations. - 5.2 Demonstrate an awareness of environmental hazards and other site users. - 5.3 Describe their duty of care in relation to assisting, including safeguarding issues specific to supervising young people and vulnerable adults.